Miranda's Rescue Board of Directors

-The rescue operates financially with proceeds from their thrift shops in Fortuna, Eureka, McKinleyville & Garberville along with adoption fees, creative and innovative fun-raising projects & donations from the private sector.
-We receive no government funding.
-If you would like to donate you can click on the donate tab on our website or call 707.616.5018 & donate with a credit card over the phone, or stop by one of our thrift stores and leave a check or cash at the front counter or you can mail a check to Mirandas Rescue, 1603 Sandy Prairie Rd.
+Ways you can donate: 1.)
+Click on the donate tab on our website to donate via paypal and to see a list of other ways you can donate.
+2.)
+Call our CFO, Dean, 707.616.5018 with a credit card over the phone.
+3.)
+Stop by one of our thrift stores and leave a check or cash at the front counter.
+4.)
+You can mail a check to Mirandas Rescue, 1603 Sandy Prairie Rd.
 Fortuna, CA 95540.
+All funds are directly deposited into Miranda's Rescue Primary Nonprofit Business Account.

 The rescue would not be where it is today without its hardworking and dedicated staff & volunteers.
 Presently the rescue has 7 full and/or part time employees plus 3 outreach/county paid employess with an ongoing rotation of 20 part-time part-time volunteers!
 This does not include volunteers who stop by randomly or in outreach groups which totals over 100.
 Our 4 thrift stores have 17 (mostly part-time employees), 1 County paid employee and anywhere from 40-70 full and part-time volunteers throughout the year.
 Bless all of you for believing in the rescue's mission...to save as many animals as we possibly can!
 Whether you made a contribution, adopted one of our furry companions, transported animals, shopped at one of our stores, worked at an event, cleaned a horse stall, walked a dog, cleaned an enclosure or kennel, sorted clothing or answered phones we want to sincerely say to you - THANK YOU for your support in helping make our community a better place to live.

 Shannon Miranda grew up in Ferndale, CA (Pop.
 1,400)...home of the famous “Avenue of the Giants” (Redwood Trees).
 Contrary to his nature, he was born into a family of hunters and grew up saving whatever critter he could.
 He gained respect and experience while training mustangs in high school.